jw-y/pkl-python/README.md

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-PKLL is released under the MIT License.
+PKL is released under the MIT License.
 See the LICENSE file for more details.

 ## Contact
 For support or to contribute, please contact jwyang0213@gmail.com or visit our GitHub repository to report issues or submit pull requests.